China bristling, Spain seeks to curb its judges' international rights clout

 Spain has pioneered the use of universal jurisdiction, the concept that crimes against humanity can be prosecuted across borders, in a series of cases that have also caused diplomatic friction.
 Spanish judges have sought to question or detain officials from Chile, the United States and Israel in cases involving alleged genocide, torture or human rights abuses.

-A bill to make it harder for judges to investigate such cases, unless the accused were Spaniards or resident in Spain, won support from members of parliament on Tuesday.

-The law will have to be debated and approved, but it can be processed without the need to seek outside feedback.

-Submitted by the ruling center-right People’s Party (PP) last month as the Tibet case gathered force in the courts, it was only backed by PP members.
-But the party has an absolute majority in parliament and won the vote by 179 votes to 163.
+A bill, submitted to parliament by the ruling center-right People’s Party last month as the Tibet case gathered force in the courts, was being debated on Tuesday.
+It would make it harder for judges to investigate such cases unless the alleged wrongdoers were Spaniards or resident in Spain.

-The main opposition Socialists had signalled they would vote against the bill, although the party had also watered down Spain’s universal jurisdiction law when in power in 2009.
+The main opposition group, the Socialists, signaled it would vote against the bill - although it also watered down Spain’s universal jurisdiction law when it was in power in 2009.
+But the PP has an absolute majority in parliament.

-Spanish High Court Judge Ismael Moreno issued arrest orders on Monday for former Chinese President Jiang Zemin, ex-Premier Li Peng and three others.
-Moreno noted that he was obliged by a separate judicial ruling to order the arrests, which he had declined to issue in April last year.
+Spanish High Court Judge Ismael Moreno issued arrest orders on Monday for former Chinese President Jiang Zemin, ex-Prime Minister Li Peng and three others.
+Moreno noted that he was obliged by a separate judicial ruling to order the arrests, which he had declined to issue in April of last year.

 Spain’s national police could not confirm if they have relayed the order to Interpol, which would then decide whether or not to post a “red notice” or international arrest request.

+China says it “peacefully liberated” the Himalayan region, which it says was mired in poverty, exploitation and economic stagnation.

-The Spanish case - brought eight years ago by Tibetan groups in Spain and a Tibetan monk who has Spanish nationality - would be almost impossible to pursue if the rules are changed.
+The Spanish case - brought eight years ago by Tibetan groups in Spain and a Tibetan monk who has Spanish nationality - would be almost impossible to pursue if the rules were changed as the PP proposes.

-China’s Foreign Ministry said on Tuesday the judge’s ruling was a “mistaken action.”
-China hopes Spain can “appropriately deal with” the issue, spokeswoman Hua Chunying said.
+China’s Foreign Ministry said on Tuesday the judge’s ruling was a ”mistaken action.“ China hopes Spain can ”appropriately deal with’ the issue, spokeswoman Hua Chunying said at a daily news briefing.

 “Whether or not this issue can be appropriately dealt with is related to the healthy development of ties,” she said.